LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Analysis

 \subsection{Label Correlations}

-As we model class labels as nodes in the heterogeneous graph, we can then investigate if and how the learned label node representations are meaningful.
-After training HGCN, we take the label node representations of the last HGCN layer and calculate cosine similarity between each label pair.
+As we model class labels as nodes in the graph, we can then investigate if and how the learned label node representations are meaningful.
+After training LiGCN, we take the label node representations of the last LiGCN layer and calculate cosine similarity between each label pair.
 We assume that the meaningful representations of a label pair should have a small angle in the latent space (i.e. their cosine similarity tends to the value of 1) if they have a positive correlation, and a large angle if they have a negative correlation.
-We also compare with label correlations by looking at the model predictions.
-We collect model predictions in the test set and each label is represented as a binary vector with the dimension to be the size of test set, and then calculate Pearson correlation between each label pair.
-Similarly, if Pearson correlation tends to the value of 1 then it means a positive relationship; if the value tends to -1 then it means a negative relationship.
+We also investigate label correlations by looking at the model predictions.
+We collect model predictions in the test set and each label is represented as a binary vector with the dimension equal to the size of test set, and then calculate Pearson correlation between each label pair.
+Similarly, if Pearson correlation value tends to be 1, then it means a positive relationship; if the value tends to be -1, then it means a negative relationship.